astro-pi/python-sense-emu/docs/sense_rec.rst

 .. option:: -c FILE, --config FILE

-    the Sense HAT configuration file to use (default: /etc/RTIMULib.ini)
+    the Sense HAT configuration file to use (default:
+    :file:`/etc/RTIMULib.ini`)

 .. option:: -d SECS, --duration SECS

     the duration to record for in seconds (default: record until terminated with :kbd:`Control-C`)

+.. option:: -i SECS, --interval SECS

+    the delay between each reading in seconds (default: the IMU polling interval, typically 0.003 seconds)

 .. option:: -f, --flush